mozilla-ai/agent-factory/.github/pull_request_template.md

 ## ✅ Pre-merge checklist

-Please ensure the following items are checked **before merging** the PR.
+Please ensure the following items are checked **before merging** the PR (if not, please add a small explanation why).

 - [ ] Added some tests for any new functionality
 - [ ] Tested the changes in a working environment to ensure they work as expected